Full XL Over Queen Bunk Beds: The Best Configuration for Mixed-Age Siblings

 | Mattress compatibility | Confirm exact internal frame dimensions for both bunks before buying mattresses separately |

-| Age of upper bunk user | Upper bunks are not recommended for children under 6 — confirm suitability for your child's age |
+| Age of upper bunk user | Do not allow children under 6 on the upper bunk; follow all model-specific warnings and instructions |

 Frequently Asked Questions